 Most consumers believe that by having "health insurance," they can go to a doctor or hospital and get whatever care is required to get them back to their pre-condition status.
 Unfortunately, this is anything but the truth.
-The true benefit of your health insurance policy is to bring you back to being "sickness free" and even that isn't always honored.
+The true benefit of your health insurance policy is to bring you back to being "sickness free" or "symptom free" and even that isn't always honored.

 Sickness Insurance is what most people have, which is insurance designed to be used if you are sick or have some sort of symptom of disease.
 And the coverage for the "sickness insurance" is designed to get you out of crisis and for the most part, that is about it.
 It is not designed to get you to an ideal level of health.
 In fact, it is not health insurance at all, as it is not designed to allow you to be healthy.
 Therefore it should not be called "health insurance."

 What you need to consider is, in order for your insurance policy to kick in, you have to have a symptom of a problem.
-Appreciate that in order to have a symptom, you have to have already lost 60 % of your normal function and be at 40 % function or less.
+Appreciate that in order to have a symptom, you have to have already lost 60 % OR Greater of your normal function and be at 40 % function or less.
 What this means is to experience a symptom, the part of the body that has the pain or discomfort is really only functioning at forty percent of its capacity, at best.

 1) You can begin to develop a plan to help improve your current level of health and function and continue to focus your attention their regularly through developing habits and routines to support your health.